FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 Fields can be encoded differently by using the attributes of the `<field>` element one way or another.
 For example, FIX Protocol uses the attribute `id` for TagValue encoding.
 Other encodings may prefer to use the attribute `name` if legibility of the wire format is an objective.
 Wire formats across encodings may hence be quite different, but they all carry the same semantic.

 Encoding information for a field can be provided as follows.
+The element `<encoding>` must have the attribute `standard` to identify the encoding.

 ```xml
 <fixr:field type="MyType" id="12345" name="MyField">